Select Page

 Want to explore sachsenhausen concentration camp?
 Come and join us on the Original Berlin Sachsenhausen Concentration Camp Memorial Tour.

-Berlin, the capital of Germany, was the epicenter of the Nazi regime during World War II.
-As such, it was the site of many of the country’s concentration camps.
-The nearest concentration camp to Berlin is the Sachsenhausen Concentration Camp, located about 25 miles north of the city in Oranienburg.
+Germany’s capital, Berlin, was the home of the Nazis and fork of many invasions during world war II.
+As such it was the scene of most of the countrys concentration camps.
+The one which is nearest to Berlin is Sachsenhausen Concentration Camp situated in Oranienburg 40 km north of Berlin.

-Sachsenhausen concentration camp was one of the most notorious concentration camps in Nazi Germany, along with Dachau and Auschwitz.
-It was established in 1936 and operated until 1945, when it was liberated by the Soviets in May of that year.
-During its nine-year existence, it was used to intern Jews, political prisoners, and other minorities targeted by the Nazis.
+Sachsenhausen concentration camp was one of the death camps majorly located in Nazi Germany together with Dachau and Auschwitz.
+It was opened in 1936 and functioned until 1945, the year it was liberated by Soviets in May. till its destruction in 1945, it served as a concentration camp for Jews, political prisoners and other people whom Hitler regime considered undesirable.

 Liberation of Sachsenhausen